 CAH staff members in the Public Art Department are available to assist grant applicants through group or individual technical assistance.
 CAH staff members will not write applications for applicants.
-However, CAH staff members are available by appointment (up to thirty (30) minutes) to review application drafts on government business days from application release date through one (1) week prior to the grant application deadline.
-Applicants may contact CAH at (202) 724-5613 to schedule an application review meeting.
+However, CAH staff members are available by appointment (up to thirty (30) minutes) to review application drafts on government business days from the application release date up to November 23, 2022., one (1) week prior to the grant application deadline on December 2, 2022.Applicants may contact CAH at (202) 724- 5613 to schedule an application review meeting.